 Now to recognize each one's birthday individually.
 Abraham Lincoln was born February 12, 1809.

 He was our 16th president and served from 1861-1865.
+He died in 1865 at the age of 56.
 His nickname was "Honest Abe" and he was the first president to wear a beard while in office.

 I didn't really have anything exciting and old to use for this vignette so I just used one of my old trade cards of a top hat since President Lincoln is well known for his "stovepipe" hats.

 And then there was George Washington, he was born February 22, 1732.
 He was, as we all know, our 1st President and served from 1789-1797.
+He died in 1799 at the age of 67.
 His nickname was "Father of his Country", and was the first president to appear on a postage stamp.

 For this vignette I used an antique postcard and then for his association with the cherry tree I baked a cherry pie to use in the photo.
 I really made it upon the request of my son for his Valentine dessert.
 So I put it to good use and used it in this vignette.

 Oh I forgot, I do have this antique Victorian calling card with President Cleveland on it.
 His full name was Stephen Grover Cleveland, he was born March 18, 1837, he was both the 22nd and the 24th President of the United States.
 He died in 1908 at the age of 71.